DataLibrary/validator/README.md

     "data-library/validator": "dev-master"
 `

+To use the static Facade use the Validator Facade (place before your class declaration)

+`
+use DataLibrary\ValidatorFacade as Validator;
+`

+Then you can use the Validator statically like so:

+`
+    Validator::validate($type = 'string', $data = 'this is a string');
+`

+or with the `isValid` method.

+`
+    Validator::isValid($type = 'string', $data = 'this is a string');
+`

-To use, create a new instance of the Validator Object
+To use a concrete instance of Validator create a new instance of the Validator Object

 `
     $validator = new DataLibrary\Validator();